Veterinary Specialties: 24 Types from A-Z

 1. Large Animals (Horses, Cows, etc.): Large animal specialists navigate the world of horses, cows, and other sizable creatures.
 Their expertise encompasses everything from equine dentistry and reproductive health to bovine nutrition and musculoskeletal care.

 1. Exotic Animals (Birds, Reptiles, etc.): Exotic animal specialists venture beyond the traditional, catering to the health needs of birds, reptiles, and other unconventional pets.
-Their knowledge extends to exotic species' specific diets, habitats, and medical intricacies.
+Their specialized knowledge extends to exotic species' specific diets, habitats, and medical intricacies.

 1. Aquatic Animals (Fish, Amphibians, etc.): Veterinarians specializing in aquatic animals dive into the unique challenges of fish, amphibians, and other water-dwelling creatures.
 They address issues related to water quality, nutrition, and aquatic disease management.